 Congratulations!
 You have just been handed your first little bundle of joy in the hospital and have embarked on the long journey of parenthood.
 It is a trip full of joyful experiences that make the corresponding aggravations worthwhile, and it comes with many benefits — some of which are tax-related.
 You can look forward to taking advantage of these child-related deductions and benefits.

-- Earned Income Credit (EITC) – Designed to help lower income taxpayers, the EITC is a tax credit that is scaled along with income and the number of dependents claimed.
+- Earned Income Tax Credit (EITC) – Designed to help lower income taxpayers, the EITC is a tax credit that is scaled along with income and the number of dependents claimed.
 See IRS Publication 596, "Earned Income Tax Credit (EITC)" for details on qualifications and the scaling criteria.
-The maximum EITC amount for tax year 2017 is $6,318 for joint filers with three or more qualifying children, and that number will rise to $6,444 in 2018 (next year's return).
+The maximum EITC amount for tax year 2018 is $6,431 for joint filers with three or more qualifying children.

 - Child and Dependent Care Credit – If you incur child care costs in order for you or your spouse to be able to work (or to look for work), you may be able to claim up to 35% of your child care expenses.
 The limit on the expenses that can be claimed is $3,000 for one child/dependent or $6,000 for two or more.
 That results in $1,050 and $2,100 in actual credit respectively.